Introducing: The Real Chicken Of The Sea

 3. Place the arugula in a large bowl and add all the herbs.
 Set this aside while you make the scallops.

-So now comes the searing scallops part.
-Scallops are one of the easiest kinds of seafood to cook, which means you all should be cooking more scallops.
+So now comes the searing-scallops part.
+Scallops are one of the easiest kinds of seafood to cook, which means that you all should be cooking more scallops.

 5. Next, pat them dry between two sheets of paper towels.
-This well help them get SUPER AWESOMELY BROWNED when you sear them, which is 100% what you want.
+This will help them get SUPER-AWESOMELY BROWNED when you sear them, which is 100% what you want.

 6. Heat the oil in a large skillet over medium-high heat.
 While you wait for the oil to get hot, season the scallops on both sides with salt and pepper.

 7. Place the scallops in the skillet, spacing them evenly apart.